Soundarya0/Soundarya0/README.md

 ## Hey!
 Nice to see you.
 Welcome to my page!!!
-Hola,I`m Soundarya Kumari👋, DevOps Engineer from  Accenture, India, currently living in India.
+I`m Soundarya Kumari👋, DevOps Engineer from  Accenture, India, currently living in India.

 ## Tools & Technologies